+Home Museum Wanted Advertising Articles EMail

 Size: 15" wide, 17 1/2" deep, 9" high

-Weight: 24 pounds
+Weight: 24 pounds (calculator only)

 Price: $2,795, though price varied depending on mods to typewriter required

-Copyright ©1997-2023, Rick Bensene.
+Copyright ©1997-2026, Rick Bensene.

-All content on this site is not to be gathered, scraped, replicated, or accesed in any way for any use in populating machine learning or intelligence (Artificial Intelligence, a.k.a.
+Content on this site may not to be gathered, scraped, replicated, or accesed in any way for any use in populating machine learning or intelligence (Artificial Intelligence, a.k.a.
 AI) databases, language models, graphs, or other AI-related data structures.
 Such use is a violation of copyright law.
 Any such access will be reported to the Oregon Attorney General and prosecuted to the fullest extent the law allows.